Frequently Asked Questions

 Do Fellows have the opportunity to travel?

 Yes, however, the amount of travel can vary considerably by program.
 Fellows travel on behalf of the Regional Partnerships program in which each Fellow is assigned to work in one or two regions across the state.
-Regional trips typically take place quarterly and give Fellows the opportunity to attend Regional Council meetings and site visits to build relationships with grant recipients throughout Colorado.
+Regional trips typically take place quarterly and give Fellows the opportunity to attend and facilitate Regional Council meetings and plan site visits to build relationships with grant recipients throughout Colorado.

 Do Fellows have the opportunity to work directly for nonprofits?